Synicalx/archinstall-config/README.md

 # archinstall-config
-My user_config for archinstall, only really suitable for a single 1TB disk system
+My user_config for archinstall, only really suitable as-is for a single 1TB disk system using AMD.
+With a few small changes it would also be fine for other single disk systems.

+This will;

+1. Install two kernels, one regular and one LTS
+2. Install KDE and a few other useful packages I use (including Steam)
+3. Format an NVMe with BTRFS and a very simple layout

 ## How